 - We work for community safety.
 We use police monitoring to prevent brutality and keep our communities safe.

-- We especially seek to support people of color, undocumented immigrants, GLBTQ people, sex workers, youth, homeless and working class people, because police often target these groups for abuse.
+- We especially seek to support people of color, undocumented immigrants, LGBTQ people, sex workers, youth, homeless and working class people, because police often target these groups for abuse.

 - We are committed to a non-hierarchical grassroots approach to organizing.